 Dr Georgia Diomi is a graduate of the Department of English Language and Literature of the University of Athens.
 She holds a Master’s degree (MA) with merit in English Literature from the University of Birmingham, and a PhD in English Literature from the University of Athens.
 She has presented papers on Victorian and late-Victorian literature in numerous symposiums, such as the Annual Symposium of English Studies and the European Symposium of Literature and Culture, while, recently, one of her papers was published in the Journal of the European Association for American Studies.
-She is the Language Centre Coordinator at Mediterranean College, and a lecturer both at an undergraduate (ESP & EAP) and postgraduate level (MA Education - TESOL).
+She is a lecturer at a postgraduate level (MA Education - TESOL).
 Research interests: Victorian and Edwardian literature and culture, science, philosophy, and women’s writing

 Theodoros Gantinas holds the degree of BSc in Business Administration with minor in Philosophy from the American College of Thessaloniki (ACT), a degree of BSc in Applied Psychology from the University of Derby, a MSc in Management of Innovation and Organizational Change from the University of Brunel and a MSc in Philosophy and History of Science from Kings College, London School of Economics (LSE) and University College London (UCL) and he is trained in cognitive-behavioral psychotherapy in the Hellenic Association for Behavioral Research - Macedonian Branch.
 He has worked as project manager in the international research programs on artificial intelligence EuCogII and EuCogIII.
 He also worked as tutor of Philosophy in ACT’s Bachelor Degree.
 He has done volunteer work in organizations such as “Arsis” and “Doctors of the World” and was external advisor to the private substance rehabilitation center “Pnoi stin Zoi”.
 Presently, he works privately as a psychologist-psychotherapist.
 Research interests: Philosophy of the cognitive sciences, the effect of corporal punishment on later development, the combination of different psychotherapeutic models.